Trademarks in India

 - Prevents others from making fraudulent use of the mark;

-- A trademark owner can commence legal proceedings of trademark infringement for preventing unauthorized use of his registered mark by third party;
+- A trademark owner can commence legal proceedings of trademark infringement for preventing unauthorized use of his registered mark by a third party;

 - An unregistered trademark can be protected under the common law principle of passing off;